tldr-pages/tldr/pages/common/csvcut.md

 # csvcut

 > Filter and truncate CSV files.
-Like unix "cut" command, but for tabular data.
+Like Unix's `cut` command, but for tabular data.
 > Included in csvkit.

 - Print indices and names of all columns: